andy-9/learning_java/src/main/java/notes.md

   ```
 * Like abstract classes, interfaces cannot be instantiated.
 * Interfaces typically contain only abstract methods.
 And they are `public` by default.
-* Interfaces are designed to be implemented by classes.
+* Interfaces are designed to be implemented (not extended!) by classes.
   ```java
   public class Foo implements Baz {
     public void m1() {